-• Port MAC security overview .11 .3 • Configuring port MAC security .11 .5
+Port MAC security overview on page 128 Configuring port MAC security on page 131

 Port MAC security overview

 Port MAC security can be used to prevent administrators or malicious users from being able to change the MAC address of a virtual machine (VM) in a data center environment.
 This is especially helpful in virtual desktop infrastructure (VDI) environments, where users might have full administrative control of the VM and can change the MAC address of a virtual network interface card (vNIC).
 Here port security can be used to provide more control over the behavior of VMs.